getgrav/grav-learn/pages/18/01.basics/03.installation/doc.md

 1. Download the latest-and-greatest **[Grav](https://getgrav.org/download/core/grav/latest)** or **[Grav + Admin](https://getgrav.org/download/core/grav-admin/latest)** package.
 2. Extract the ZIP file in the [webroot](https://www.wordnik.com/words/webroot) of your web server, e.g. `~/webroot/grav`

+> [!NOTE]
-!!!
-There are [Skeleton](https://getgrav.org/downloads/skeletons)-packages available, which include the core Grav system, sample pages, plugins, and configuration.
+> There are [Skeleton](https://getgrav.org/downloads/skeletons)-packages available, which include the core Grav system, sample pages, plugins, and configuration.
 They are a great way to get started; all you have to do is [download the Skeleton](https://getgrav.org/downloads/skeletons)-package you prefer, and follow the steps above.

 You can also download any pre-packaged installation of a [tagged release](https://github.com/getgrav/grav/tags) from getgrav.org.
 Use the format `https://getgrav.org/download/TYPE/PACKAGE/VERSION`.